Sat Chit Ananda is described in the Sixth chapter of Tejo Bindu Upanishad. The Sage Ribhu continues to describe the nature of Atman.

 - Ayam Atma Brahma: This Atman is Brahman.
 This appears at the end of Atharva Veda.

 The subject of Tejo Bindu Upanishad is the four aphorisms and their explanations.
-One who studies this Upanishad will get the knowledge of four Vedas.
+One who studies this Upanishad will gain knowledge of the four Vedas.

 Reference: Sanskrit Text Reference